allison-zhou-phd/Denver_Demographics_Study/README.md

 HA: Denver's median age 2010_2014 != Denver's median age 2014_2018
 ```

-For this test, I will choose a significance level of 5% and it is a two-tailed tests.
-The p-value comes out to be 0.329 which is greater than the significance level.
+For this test, I chose a significance level of 5% and it is a two-tailed tests.
+The p-value came out to be 0.329 which is greater than the significance level.
 Therefore we cannot rejected the null hypothesis that Denver's median age remained the same.

 ###  **Housing Profile Over Time**

 Another point I kept hearing is people from out-of-states have driven up the prices of local housing markets.
-These are both people newly migrated to the city and out-of-state residents buying up second homes and converting them to Airbnb rental units.
+These are both people newly migrated to the city and out-of-state residents buying second homes and converting them to Airbnb rental units.
 To visualize the effects, I used box charts on the two calculated series.

 ![](images/house_own.png)